 A warm gel, very similar to hair-styling gel, will be applied to your breast.
 The gel will help the sound waves to travel from the machine into your breast.

-A transducer, a small microphone-like device, will be placed over your breast.
+A transducer, a small device similar to a microphone, will be placed over your breast.
 This will be painless, although you may feel mild pressure from the transducer.

 Sound waves will bounce off the different tissues in your breast.
 These waves will create "echoes."
 The echoes are reflected back to the transducer, which converts them to electronic signals.
 A computer then processes the signals into pictures and shows them on a television monitor.